profoundry-us/loco_motion/README.md

 Change into the app directory which is mapped to your local machine and run the `rails new` command:

+> **NOTE:** If you want to use something other than PostgreSQL or TailwindCSS,
+> you can change that here.
+These are just our recommendations.

 ```shell
 cd /home/app && rails new . --skip --database=postgresql --javascript=esbuild --css=tailwind
 ```

-Once complete, you should now be able to exit out of the dev container and kill the running docker containers with `Ctrl-c` in the running terminal, or you can open a new terminal and run `make down`.
+Once complete, you should now be able to exit out of the dev container and kill the running docker containers with <kbd>Ctrl-C</kbd> in the running terminal, or you can open a new terminal and run `make down`.

 Open the newly created `config/database.yml` file and add the following three lines under the `default` key: